 This page provides information for Duke Graduate School students and will be updated as Duke's operations evolve with the coronavirus pandemic situation.
 Graduate School students who have questions about Duke’s COVID-related plans should first check this page and coronavirus.duke.edu.
 If the answer is not on either site, please send your question to firstname.lastname@example.org.
 We will try to answer questions as quickly and fully as we can, but please understand that plans could change on short notice depending on how the pandemic develops.

-- [7/5/2022] Duke has announced COVID safety protocols for fall 2022.
-See the university's announcement for guidance on vaccination, masking, testing, and isolation.
+- [12/7/2022] Duke has announced COVID safety protocols for spring 2023.
+See the university's announcement for guidance on testing, masking, and other COVID measures.

 Milestone examinations (prelims, dissertations/thesis defenses)

 Remote examination procedures for all milestone examinations will continue through fall 2022.
 If you have any questions about defenses and exams, please contact The Graduate School's Office of Academic Affairs (email@example.com).

 When holding a remote defense, please follow these security and privacy tips for Zoom.

 See a compilation of guidelines and tips on holding a remote defense.

 See the university's FAQs about teaching for guidance on topics such as safety and health guideline compliance in the classroom, questions about online teaching, and accommodations for instructors with children who might be quarantined.